Check back soon for a video recording of the event.

 Christine Shevchenko, ABT Principal Dancer

-Larry Wolff, Professor of History and Director, Center for European and Mediterranean Studies at New York University
+Larry Wolff, Executive Director, NYU’s Remarque Institute and Professor of History and Director, Center for European and Mediterranean Studies at New York University

 Free.
 No tickets required.
 Seating begins at 6:00pm and is available on a first-come, first-served basis.